Windsor Castle: Lower Ward

 At the west end of the Lower Ward is the Horseshoe Cloister, originally built in 1480, near to the chapel to house its clergy.
 It houses the vicars-choral, or lay clerks of the chapel.
 This curved brick and timber building is said to have been designed to resemble the shape of a fetlock, one of the badges used by Edward IV.
-George Gilbert Scott heavily restored the building in 1871 and little of the original structure remains.
-Other ranges originally built by Edward III sit alongside the Horseshoe, featuring stone perpendicular tracery.
-As of 2011, they are used as offices, a library and as the houses for the Dean and Canons.
+Gilbert Scott heavily restored the building in 1871 and little of the original structure remains.
+Other ranges originally commissioned by Edward III sit alongside the Horseshoe, featuring stone perpendicular tracery.
+As of 2011, they are used as offices, a library and as the houses for the Dean and canons.

 Behind the Horseshoe Cloister is the Curfew Tower, one of the oldest surviving parts of the Lower Ward and dating from the 13th century.
 The interior of the tower contains a former dungeon, and the remnants of a sally port, a secret exit for the occupants in a time of siege.
 The upper storey contains the castle bells placed there in 1478, and the castle clock of 1689.
 The French-style conical roof is a 19th-century attempt by Anthony Salvin to remodel the tower in the fashion of Eugène Viollet-le-Duc's recreation of Carcassonne.

 On the opposite side of the chapel is a range of buildings including the lodgings of the Military Knights, and the residence of the Governor of the Military Knights.
 These buildings originate from the 16th century and are still used by the Knights, who represent the Order of the Garter each Sunday.
 On the south side of the Ward is King Henry VIII's gateway, which bears the coat of arms of Catherine of Aragon and forms the secondary entrance to the castle.